leticiafossato/ironhack-projects/Project 1 - Mini-Project Tic-Tac-Toe/README.md

 [x] Sub-functions (to organize and structure all code);<br>
 [x] Classes (to format the colors of data displayed);<br>

+## Improvement
+- Build this game using pygame library.

 ## Author
 Letícia Fossato